docker/docs/cloud/aci-integration.md

 ## Updating applications

-From a deployed Compose application, you can update the application by re-deploying it with the same project name: `docker compose up --project-name PROJECT`.
+From a deployed Compose application, you can update the application by re-deploying it with the same project name: `docker-compose up --project-name PROJECT`.

 Updating an application means the ACI node will be reused, and the application will keep the same IP address that was previously allocated to expose ports, if any.
 ACI has some limitations on what can be updated in an existing application (you will not be able to change CPU/memory reservation for example), in these cases, you need to deploy a new application from scratch.

-Updating is the default behavior if you invoke `docker compose up` on an already deployed Compose file, as the Compose project name is derived from the directory where the Compose file is located by default.
-You need to explicitly execute `docker compose down` before running `docker compose up` again in order to totally reset a Compose application.
+Updating is the default behavior if you invoke `docker-compose up` on an already deployed Compose file, as the Compose project name is derived from the directory where the Compose file is located by default.
+You need to explicitly execute `docker-compose down` before running `docker-compose up` again in order to totally reset a Compose application.

 ## Releasing resources